The 7-Step Antidote to Cure the Silent Wealth-Killer Known as Analysis Paralysis

 Growth begins at the end of your comfort zone.

-To cure yourself of analysis paralysis, you simply need to take that first uncomfortable step.
-What is that step?
+To cure yourself of analysis paralysis (or failing to act to avoid discomfort), you simply need to take that first uncomfortable step.
+What is that step exactly?
 It differs for everyone, but here are a few examples as it pertains to real estate investing:

 - Take control of your personal finances.
 Find ways to earn more and spend less.

-- Go to biggerpockets.com/meet.
-Introduce yourself and invite local real estate investors to lunch or coffee.
+- Introduce yourself to other investors local to your area or investors on BiggerPockets.
+Invite local real estate investors to lunch or coffee.

 - Employ a real estate agent.
 Ask them to send you an automatic email of properties on the MLS that match your criteria.

 Do these things above scare the living bejesus out of you?
-If so, follow the steps below to ease your way in:
+If so, follow the steps below to ease your way into it.

 Step 1: Get comfortable being uncomfortable.

 Find small ways to seek discomfort every day.
 Some examples include eating something unusual, cooking something new, listening to a different genre of music, shutting off the TV, reading a book, going a full day without checking social media, or taking a different route to work.
-My personal favorite is to turn the water cold before shutting off the shower and to stand beneath it for as long as I can, but for at least 10 seconds (not recommended if you have heart issues).
+My personal favorite is to turn the water cold before shutting off the shower and to stand beneath it for as long as I can—a minimum of 10 seconds (not recommended if you have heart issues).

 Step 2: Recognize what your next uncomfortable step is.